 On host flow balancing¶

 The PF_RING software for Linux has a “clustering” feature which will do flow-based load balancing across a number of processes that are sniffing the same interface.
-This allows you to easily take advantage of multiple cores in a single physical host because Bro’s main event loop is single threaded and can’t natively utilize all of the cores.
-If you want to use PF_RING, see the documentation on how to configure Bro with PF_RING.
+This allows you to easily take advantage of multiple cores in a single physical host because Zeek’s main event loop is single threaded and can’t natively utilize all of the cores.
+If you want to use PF_RING, see the documentation on how to configure Zeek with PF_RING.